omarfln/bitcoin_spark/README.md

 Kafka producer

-sends the price data to the topic, while a separate thread consumes and prints it.
+Sends the price data to the topic, while a separate thread consumes and prints it.
 Each price is also stored in HBase with a timestamp, under the column family "cf" and the qualifier "price".